Hawxy/Discord.Addons.Hosting/README.md

           AlwaysDownloadUsers = true,
           MessageCacheSize = 200
       };

-    config.Token = context.Configuration["token"];
+	//The host will load your configuration from appsettings.json automatically config.Token = context.Configuration["token"];
   })
   //Omit this if you don't use the command service